Islamic Clothing and Concept of Modesty in Islam for Muslim Women

 While those in the West may see Islamic clothing as an unfair and unnecessary burden that oppresses women, or as a ploy by men to subjugate women, this is not the case.
 Many women choose to dress modestly and enjoy it.
 It is an outward expression of an inward religious commitment.
 In addition, modest clothing helps many women to feel safe and protected from unwanted or potentially harmful attention from men.

 The Quran states that a woman must not display her beauty to men that are not legal for her.
 This means she must cover herself and not wear overly-flashy adornments like jewelry or anything that would attract male attention.
 In addition, she must wear thick, non-transparent, loose clothing so that the shape of her body is not seen.
-It is also important that a woman's clothing does not reflect that of a man's and vice versa.
+It is also important that a Muslim woman's clothing does not reflect that of a man's and vice versa.

 A Muslim woman's clothes should reflect her humility.
 They should not expose her body or show pride or vanity.
 They are meant to protect privacy and promote humility and morality.